giorgioGunawan/litcoding/README.md

 # litcoding
 Started leetcoding and wanted to document. lit.
 ---
-Below is arranged in importance of topics.
+Arranged in descending order of importance (topics).
 ---

 Array